-Assignment #4: Field Experience Report and "Critical Incidents Reflections and Images" (CIRIs) (75 points)
+Assignment #4: Field Experience Report including "Critical Incidents Reflections and Images" (CIRIs) (45 points)

 The purpose of the field experience is to provide you with the opportunity to (1) connect the goals of the course to classroom/school practice, (2) gain exposure to a variety of classroom/school communities, and (3) promote critical, self-reflection about the practice of teaching and the culture of schools.
-For this portion of the class you will pair with a peer in class and engage in a 15-hour field experience (both candidates are required to complete 15 hours).
-You and your partner must co-observe at least half of the required hours.
-Therefore, you must coordinate your schedules with those of the cooperating teacher(s) to whom you are assigned.
-The remaining hours can be done without your partner.
+For this portion of the class you will engage in a 15-hour field experience (10 hours of observations).
 You are expected to keep detailed field notes of your observations.
-Your cooperating teacher will also complete a log indicating dates, times, subject area, grade levels (see Appendix B).
+Your cooperating teacher will also complete a log indicating dates, times, subject area, grade levels (see Appendix D-1, D-2 & D-3).
 Each day you are in your fieldwork site (with or without your partner), you will record field notes of what you have observed, practices you appreciate, and questions you've considered as a result of your observations.
-Three of the most significant instances or episodes will be logged as "Critical Incidents Reflections and Images" (CIRI) (see Appendix B).
+Three of the most significant instances or episodes will be logged as "Critical Incidents Reflections and Images" (CIRI) (see Appendix E).
 Follow the specific guidelines for these incidents as you record them and even be ready to analyze the data you gather and discuss in class.
 As a part of each CIRI you should include a related artifact and/or image, which may be a picture/drawing of the incident, or an artifact that helps illustrate the episode (e.g. document handed out to students).
 At the end of your field experience, you will use your journal and these CIRI forms to prepare a "Field Experience Report".

-In this paper (a maximum of seven double-spaced pages), you will analyze and compare field notes in order to develop a paper that synthesizes your experiences.
-Although this paper is written individually, it is expected that your collaboration and debriefing with your partner will influence your paper as written.
+In this assignment (a maximum of seven double-spaced pages), you will analyze and compare field notes in order to develop a paper that synthesizes your experiences.
 Specifically, your paper will essentially be an analysis of your "critical incidents" and discussion of how curricula, instructional methods, and learning culture influenced student success in the setting(s) you observed.
 This report should also include images, examples, and evidence from your field experience to illustrate the conclusions you draw.
+For additional ideas, please see Suggested Field Experience Activities (Appendix F).